- SAP and SAP consulting firms have made a large number of false claims around HANA.

 Things have not changed much since the traveling medicine show salesman.
 Wall Street wants to hear that SAP is all about driving innovations through HANA and delivering more and more applications through the cloud.
 Therefore, regardless of what is true, the data will be gerrymandered to give this impression.
 Quotas must be met, and stock options must be exercised.
 SAP can choose from an unlimited number of type people who will tell any lie SAP wants in any language it wants in return for money.

 For this reason, people in conferences and private visits compete with each other to misrepresent reality.

 SAP Conferences as BS Mills

 There is all manner of problems with this overemphasis on HANA DB.
-But one easy item to point out is that the overall performance of the system does not match the database speed of the system.
-That is just because you can make the database run faster by say 100 points of measurement does not mean that this 100 point translates to 100 points in application performance.
+But one easy item to point out is that the system’s overall performance does not match the system’s database speed.
+That is because you can make the database run faster by, say, 100 points of measurement do not mean that this 100 point translates to 100 points in application performance.
 And whatever the improvement in application performance does not translate to business value.

 False Performance Enhancements Applied Generally

 Think about a Lamborghini Veneno.
 This $400,000 car has a 750 horsepower engine.